timwilliate/engineering-blog/_posts/2015-06-03-docker-metrics.md

   MachineID=[your_machine_ID]
   ```

   You can just extract and use the above `docker run` command if you prefer.
 I provide the above systemd unit for a more complete, "production-ready" example.
 You will notice the **[X-Fleet]** section is specific to `[fleet](https://github.com/coreos/fleet)` which is our container scheduler on CoreOS hosts (hence the `MachineID` which comes from `cat /etc/machine-id`).
 In a true production environment you would not hardcode the host using `MachineID` as I've done above but in my test setup I'm not using any service discovery mechanisms.
+For further production readiness you would use a data volume container or other means of persisting the storage when the container is restarted.
   To run the unit and create the required database for cAdvisor:

   ```sh